flatironinstitute/spikeforest2/README.md

 pip install -e .
 ```

+Set the KACHERY_STORAGE_DIR environment variable to point to a path on your local machine where temporary files will be stored.

 Optional: See below for instructions on [installing spikeforest_widgets](#installing-spikeforest_widgets).

 Hint: It is useful to operate in a conda environment or a virtualenv to avoid potential package conflicts.